stibinator/DuAEF_Duik_Docs/src/docs/camera-2d.md

     Now when you manipulate the controller, the background will move 66.67% that of the *mg* and the *fg* will move 20% more than the *mg*, giving the illusion of depth/parallax.

+!!!
+Warning
+    Duik will create a null called *ZERO* along with the 2D Camera, just ingore it and don't try to modify, duplicate or move it.
+It's needed to give the camera control it's anchor point and some other calculations but you should not have to manipulate it by yourself.

 ## Effect

 ![2d camera effects](img/duik-screenshots/S-Camera/2DCamera-effects.PNG)